jshawl/project_one_concentration/README.md

 Five user stories for my concentration project

-As the admin, I want to present six pairs of "face-down cards" to begin the game.
+As the admin, I want to present 12 face-down cards (six pairs of matching cards) to begin the game.

 As a player, I want to click on a "card" to change it from "face-down" to "face-up" so that I can see what its value is.